Data Breach Prevention:

 4. Poor performance.

 Is your device or internet connection running much slower than usual?
 Poor performance sometimes means malware infection.
-Employees should turn to the company’s IT team if they notice something like this to ensure data theft prevention.
+Employees should turn to the company’s IT team if they notice something like this to ensure sensitive data loss prevention.
 Moreover, we recommend notifying the IT team if you detect system processes that refuse to shut down.

 5. Modified user accounts.

 What should a company do after a data breach?
 We don’t recommend taking any impactful actions straight away.
-Otherwise, you can make it harder to find tracks and identify security weaknesses.
+Otherwise, you can make it harder to find tracks and identify data security weaknesses.

 Employees need to notify system administrators and other responsible parties if they detect a security breach.
 The IT department should save and copy all logs and reports for further investigation.
 The organization should also notify stakeholders and superior bodies (for governmental units) about the potential breach.